reagento/adaptix/README2.md

 * Speed.
 It is up to 10 times faster than `marshmallow` and `dataclasses.asdict` (see [benchmarks](benchmarks))
 * Automatic name style conversion (e.g. `snake_case` to `CamelCase`)
 * Automatic skipping of "internal use" fields (with leading underscore)
-* Enums, typed dicts and lists are supported from the box
+* Enums, typed dicts, tuples and lists are supported from the box
+* Unions and Optionals are supported without need to define them in schema

 ## Usage